 At Houston Methodist, a multidisciplinary team determines the best course of treatment for spinal tumors and skillfully implements that treatment.

-Our physicians at Houston Methodist specialize in managing spinal tumors at the following convenient locations.
+Our physicians at Houston Methodist specialize in treating herniated disks at the following convenient locations